ALLDATA Europe Privacy Policy

 The right to erasure does not exist insofar as the processing is necessary:

-• On the exercise of the right to freedom of expression and information
+- on the exercise of the right to freedom of expression and information

-• For compliance with a legal obligation which requires processing under Union or Member State law to which we are subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in us
+- for compliance with a legal obligation which requires processing under Union or Member State law to which we are subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in us

-• For reasons of public interest in the area of public health pursuant to Art.
+- for reasons of public interest in the area of public health pursuant to Art.
 9(2)(h) and (i) GDPR and Art.
 9(3) GDPR

-• For archiving purposes in the public interest, scientific or historical research purposes, or for statistical purposes pursuant to Art.
+- for archiving purposes in the public interest, scientific or historical research purposes, or for statistical purposes pursuant to Art.
 89(1) GDPR, insofar as the right referred to in Section a is likely to render impossible or seriously prejudice the achievement of the purposes of such processing

-• For the assertion, exercise or defense of legal claims
+- for the assertion, exercise or defense of legal claims

 5. Right to notification